hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 - installing and managing the ESX network and for assigning IP addresses on it to the OVSvApp and vCenter Proxy nodes;

-- providing a route for traffic between the nova-compute and cinder-volume components running on the vCenter Proxy node and the RabbitMQ and mySQL on the Cloud Controller;
+- providing a route for traffic between the Compute and Volume Operations services running on the vCenter Proxy node and the RabbitMQ and mySQL on the Cloud Controller;

 - providing a route from the EON service on the Under Cloud and the vCenter server;